stefansbv/kderc/README.md

 create a so called reset `YAML` file.
 This reset file can be used to restore the old configurations.

+A planned feature is to implement the export command.
+This command will generate a custom shell script like the `kdeSetup.sh` from the `linuxTweaks` project.

 The down side of this approach is a much heavier dependency chain, in this particular case: Perl and a number of required modules (`Moose`, `MooseX::App`, etc.).